-REQUIREMENTS FOR GRADUATION (PASP 693 SUMMATIVE ASSESSMENT)
+GRADUATION REQUIREMENTS - PASP 693 SUMMATIVE ASSESSMENT

-The Master of Science in Physician Assistant Studies Degree is granted to all students who have successfully:
+The Master of Science in Physician Assistant Studies Degree is granted to students who have successfully:

-- 1) completed the required curriculum of the Program with a minimum grade of "C" in all courses, and - 2) attained a cumulative grade point average of 3.00 or higher, and - 3) have satisfactorily passed the Comprehensive exam at the end of the didactic phase with a score of 65% or higher to have proceeded into the clinical phase of the Program, and - 4) satisfactorily passed the Summative exam at the end of the clinical phase with a score of 70% or higher, and - 5) satisfactorily passed a problem-focused physical exam at the end of the clinical phase with a score of 90% or higher, and - 6) completed an exit interview with the Program Director.
+- 11) maintained a high degree of professionalism throughout the Program, - 12) attained a cumulative grade point average of 3.00 or higher, - 13) passed the Summative exam at the end of the clinical phase with a score of 70% or higher, - 14) passed a problem-focused physical exam at the end of the clinical phase with a score of 90% or higher, - 15) completed an exit interview with the Program Director.

-The successful completion of the above demonstrates that the student has met the minimum requirements for graduation from the Marietta College Physician Assistant Program and is a candidate suitable to sit for the Physician Assistant National Certification Examination.
+The successful completion of the above requirements demonstrates that the student has met the minimum requirements for graduation from the Marietta College Physician Assistant Program, is a candidate suitable to sit for the Physician Assistant National Certification Examination and is free of any impediments to licensure or to performance as a physician assistant.